P02: Non-Profit Website Makeover

 • Wireframes/UX Sketches: demonstration of the design framework.
 In Project 1, wireframes were used as a blueprint to build your HTML/CSS.
 Since you’ll be chasing a prebuilt WordPress theme for Project 2, this wireframing should be a way for you to identify basic needs for content areas and functional components, which will help you identify an appropriate theme.

 • Page Tables: a collection of all original site text content, presented unformatted (headlines, paragraphs, lists).
 This will be edited, condensed and rearranged as part of the Develop process.
-(You do not need to include this in the final deliverables pdf, as below.)
+(You do not need to include the entire page table in your presentation — you may use a screenshot of a representative sample, and a link to the actual document.)

 • Style Guide: documentation of the design thinking, including visuals (branding and color), typography, and other relevant style guidelines.